-- GPA & Coursework: Students should have a minimum of a 3.6 GPA on a 4.0 scale on all college work attempted.
+- GPA & Coursework: Students should have a minimum of a 3.6 GPA on a 4.0 scale at USC and on all college work attempted.
 The Honors College is looking not only at an applicant’s GPA, but also at the courses the student has taken.
 Students who have taken more demanding courses, and who are taking more advanced courses (because they have placed out of introductory courses, for instance), are making a stronger case that they would be better served by being in the Honors College.
 Students who are doing well in introductory courses with the usual range of difficulty may well be placed appropriately already.
 Even students with a 4.0 GPA may not be accepted.

 - Recommendations: Detailed recommendations from enthusiastic faculty in academic subjects are especially important.